Le périnée

 Sophie

 Hi, I'm Sophie!
-I've been writing articles on sexuality and relationships for 4 years, and I'm also a consultant for the company YesForLov.
-I hope this knowledge will help me answer the questions you have about sexuality!
+I've been writing articles about sexuality and relationships for 4 years, and I'm also a consultant for YesForLov.
+I hope this knowledge will allow me to answer the questions you have about sexuality!

 Leave a comment